raphaelgatti/v2-ach-api-docs/source/includes/_transfers.md

 Parameter | Optional? | Description
 ----------|------------|-------------
-id | no | Account or Customer's unique identifier to get transfers for.
+id | no | Account or Customer unique identifier to get transfers for.

 ### Errors
 | HTTP Status | Message |